The Optimum Population Hypothesis in a nutshell.

 Population Growth from a human Perspective.

-Imagine a human growing up without any adults as a reference.
+Imagine a human growing up, without any adults as a reference as to their future size.
 Year after year this human gets larger.
 Why would this person assume that at a certain age they will stop growing?
 I can imagine it would be disturbing for such an individual, having experienced year after year of increased growth, to observe their growth decrease and eventually stop.
 In such a situation, would you wonder if you were dying?
 Or worry if something was wrong with you to stop you growing?

-Or perhaps, this lone individual human would notice that it seems normal for other animals to reach a ‘normal’ size at maturity, and then exist at that same size for the rest of their life?
+Or perhaps this. lone individual human, would notice that other animals tend to quickly grown to s specific size, and then exist at very much that same size for the rest of their life?

-Or maybe the human wouldn’t learn from what happens with other animals.
-Humans have habit of assuming we are beyond the rest of nature, and can seem that we have not learnt about population growth from observing other animals.
-We don’t expect the populations of other living things to just keep growing, and we don’t expect their lack of population growth to be result of significant starvation, yet it is not common to consider what this means for humanity.
+Maybe the human growing in the absence of other humans, would see that other animals grow to an ‘adult’ size and stop growing, but would assume as a human, what happens with other animals will not happen with them?
+Humans have habit of assuming we are beyond the rest of nature, and it can seem that we have not learnt about population growth from observing other animals.
+We don’t expect the populations of other living things to just keep growing, and we don’t expect their lack of population growth to be result of significant starvation, yet it is common to assume that our own population will naturally just keep growing unless our population is constrained by starvation or some other problem.

 When I walk though a national park, I have never even though about the fact that the number of lizards in that park has remained basically the same for millions years, because I assumed that like us humans have lately, all animals must always increase in population.
 Of course when you think about it, clearly it is impossible for these species to have been increasing in number for millions of year, but I never thought about it.

 But I had also not thought about the fact that when I enter a national park, there is no abundance of animals dead from starvation as a consequence animals having too many young.
-When there are fires or other disasters naturalists all talk of populations recovering, but as humans we don’t think about how these populations reach a ‘normal’ level and then remain at that level.
+When there are fires or other disasters naturalists all talk of populations recovering, but as humans we don’t think about how these populations reach an ‘optimum’ level and then remain at that level.

-Somehow, we have animals all around us with ‘normal populations’, without it occurring to us to ask “do we have a normal population?”
+Somehow, we have animals all around us, most existing at or near their with ‘optimal population’, without it occurring to us to ask “do we have an optimal population?”

 It Can Look like Resource Constrained Continuous Growth: But its not!